guoweier/Poplar_Chromoanagenesis/README.md

 3. The overlaps or unknown insertions between two joined fragment ends.

 ### Working Process
-There are 4 parts for this pipeline.
+There are 4 parts for this workflow.

 #### Part 1.
 Record dosage Variation boundaries.
 1. Input file is the outcome of [Bin-By-Sam.py](https://github.com/Comai-Lab/bin-by-sam) from Comai Lab.
 Check the link for more inforamtion.